nalamap/nalamap/README.md

 - Clear npm cache: `npm cache clean --force`
 - Delete node_modules and reinstall: `rm -rf node_modules && npm i`

-> **Note**: Additional README files are available in both the `/frontend` and `/backend` directories with more specific instructions for each component.
+> **Note**: Additional README files are available in the `/frontend` directory with more specific instructions for each component.

 ## Contributing